 3) Consolidate resources

-If you’re scaling up your inbound activities, chances are you’ll need to hire additional team members—sorry, Virginia, the all-in-one digital marketer is just a myth.
+If you’re scaling up your inbound marketing activities, chances are you’ll need to hire additional team members—sorry, Virginia, the all-in-one digital marketer is just a myth.
 But hiring marketing personnel to meet the demand could bloat your budget more than necessary.
 You may be able to reduce your budget by supplementing your marketing team with a digital marketing agency.
 Surprised?
 Here’s why:

 A single full-time employee with a $40,000 salary actually costs your company another 32% in taxes, benefits, and other expenses—for a total of $52,800.
 If you need to hire more than one full-time marketer, you could actually save money by partnering with an agency.